seanox/aspect-js/manual/introduction.md

 ### Controller
-The (application)controller controls internal processes within an application (face flow) and takes over the data flow between view and model with the view-model binding, whereby we can also speak of MVVM (Model-View-ViewModel) and MVCS (Model-View-Controller-Service) here.
+The (application)controller controls internal processes within an application (view flow) and takes over the data flow between view and model with the view-model binding, whereby we can also speak of MVVM (Model-View-ViewModel) and MVCS (Model-View-Controller-Service) here.